Posted: Friday, Feb. 2, 2018:

 Nonetheless, the progress in negotiations is worth noting:

-— The original bill provided little economic-development support for San Juan County, and our coalition was able to agree with PNM, the Farmington delegation and other stakeholders that the bill should provide support for transition, economic development and diversification to the county.
+— The original bill provided little economic-development support for San Juan County, and our coalition was able to agree with PNM, the Farmington delegation and other stakeholders that the bill should provide funds for transition, economic development and diversification to the county.
+The bill also requires that replacement power be sited in the same school district as San Juan to retain property-tax benefits.

 — The original bill would have locked in PNM ownership of future energy resources, but done nothing to assure New Mexicans get the cleanest, cheapest energy.
 We were able to agree the bill should require PNM to supply 50% renewable energy by 2030 and 40% renewable energy by 2025, putting New Mexico near the top of the list nationally for renewable energy.